jpco/tinsh/README.md

  - fn table

 FS STRUCTURE:
 /       =  root
 /eval   =  the functions & data for the eval stage.
 /exec   =  the functions & data for the exec stage.
 /jpcf   =  the functions for .jpc I/O
-/types  = common datatypes to be used (linkedlist, queue, stack, etc.)
+/types  =x common datatypes to be used (linkedlist, queue, stack, etc.)
-/util   = common definitions, debug functions, etc.
+/util   =x common definitions, debug functions, etc.
 # jpsh
 Worse than bash! ~~Better than csh!~~